top of page

 Assistive Technology

-Assistive Technology (AT) are tools that can help students with disabilities complete tasks that are hard for them.
+Assistive Technology (AT) includes tools that can help students with disabilities complete difficult tasks.
 AT can help students read, write, speak, understand, stand, walk, and sit.
-AT comes in different types, including AT for communication, learning, access.
-AT is not always something electronic.
-It also includes things made from lined paper, such as graphic organizers, pencil grips, and communication books.
+AT can be provided for communication, learning, and access.
+[MD1] AT is not always an electronic device.
+It also includes lined paper graphic organizers, pencil grips, and communication books.
 The AT team supports AT for learning, communication, and access.
-Please see the image below for examples of AT tools.
+Please see the image below for examples of AT tools for learning, communication, and access:

 Learning